uikit/uikit-site/docs/pages/navbar.md

 ***

-## Transparent navbar
+## Transparent modifier

 When using an image or colored background for the hero section of your website, you might want to turn the navbar transparent.
 Just add the `.uk-navbar-transparent` class to the `<nav>` element.
-If necessary, add the `.uk-light` or `.uk-dark` class to invert the navbar's color.
+If necessary, add the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md) to adjust the navbar's color.

 ```html
 <nav class="uk-navbar-container uk-navbar-transparent" uk-navbar>...</nav>